 Board Member: Katie Leach, Ed.D

 Since 2002, Katie has been the gifted support teacher for the Weatherly Area School District.
 She uses technology as a window to the world, to promote creativity, and as a communication tool.
-Because Weatherly is a small district, both gifted and highly capable students form teams for competitions and these teams have won state awards in STEM related fields.
-Online learning is encouraged, as well as online learning games.
-Her M.S. is in Classroom Technology and her Ed D. is in Educational Technology Leadership, both from Wilkes Univeristy.
+Because Weatherly is a small district, both gifted and highly capable students form teams for competitions and these teams have won regional and state awards in STEM related fields, and Social Studies.
+Online learning is encouraged, as well as online educational games.
+Her M.S. is in Classroom Technology and her Ed D. is in Educational Leadership: Educational Technology.
 She is an adjunct professor in the Instructional Media program, sponsored by Discovery Education and Wilkes University, and the Gifted Endorsement Program at Wilkes University.

 Board Member: Dave Mendell

 Dave Mendell has been an elementary school teacher in the Wallingford-Swarthmore School District for 25 years.
 While his tenure as Teacher of the Gifted began just over seven years ago, he has been studying and researching Gifted Education since the beginning of his career.
 Dave encourages and challenges his students to find a balance between learning and play as a strategy to help them build a strong foundation for years of future learning.
 An original member of Pennsylvania’s Keystones: Technology Integrators, he has presented at numerous conferences including PETE&C, ISTE and the International Society for Autism Research.
 Dave recently completed his Gifted Endorsement at Millersville University and he continues to research strategies for improving equity in Gifted Education.
 It is Dave’s goal to highlight the social and emotional needs of gifted learners while working to build bridges between the many stakeholders of the gifted community.